-Hair loss or alopecia is a condition that affects many people.
-It can be one of the leading causes of anxiety and depression.
-While many factors may contribute to the loss of hair.
-Excessive production of sebum is one of those reasons for hair loss.
-Sebum hair loss can be embarrassing and uncomfortable, but there are ways to treat it.
+Hair loss or alopecia is a condition that affects many people, and can be a cause of anxiety and depression.
+While many factors may contribute to the decreased hair health, excessive production of sebum can be a trigger.
+Sebum related hair loss can be embarrassing and uncomfortable, but there are ways to help.

 What is Sebum?